 Bright, busy and breezy Cape Town icon, home to street entertainers, shoppers and those who want to watch the world go by...

 It’s become less quirkily South African and more ‘global’ in recent years.
-But the fact that it is still a working harbour sets the Cape Town Waterfront apart from other urban restoration projects.
+But the fact that it is still a working harbour sets the Cape Town V&A Waterfront apart from other urban restoration projects.

 We arrange trips to more than 100+ destinations throughout the African continent.